Asana Pricing Plans Explained [2026]

 In this guide, we break down every Asana pricing plan from the Free Personal tier to the latest Enterprise Plus so you can compare features, understand what you’re paying for, and make a smart choice for your workflow.

-Asana Plans at a Glance (2026)
+Asana Pricing at a Glance (2026)

 | Plan | Monthly cost per seat (billed annually) | Best for | Headline feature |